• Skip to main content

 Five collection demands (letters) are sent to your debtor.
 A human debt collector contacts your debtor multiple times, even offers a payment plan if necessary.

-Always better to start with fixed fees step.
+Always better to start with the fixed fees step.
 You will save money.
 Transfer only those accounts for contingency collections that remain unpaid after fixed fee service.
 Accounts that are complicated ( ex: foreclosure, disputed ) or those carrying balances over $10,000 should be directly assigned here.
-Or those over 180 days past-due.
+Or those over 180 days past due.

 More amicable form of collections.
 Preserve your terms with the debtor.
 More intensive than the fixed fee collections.
 Relations can still be saved, but chances are lower.

 You can stop collection activity at any time.
-Collection agency decides when to stop.
+The collection agency decides when to stop.

 All accounts are skip traced to find the debtor’s latest address.
+Usually, the USPS change of address service is used.
 Advanced skip tracing techniques are used.

-Debtors who do not pick their phone, written demands still reach them.
-If a debtor does not pick up their phone, your collection agency cannot do much.
+For debtors who do not pick their phones, written demands will still reach them. (huge advantage) If a debtor does not pick up their phone, your collection agency cannot do much.
+It is often a dead end, they may go credit reporting and that’s it.

 Not all collection agencies offer this service.
 Nearly all collection agencies offer this service